NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Answer:

-Conservation of water is necessary due to following reasons:
+Conservation of water is necessary due to the following reasons:

-(ii) Fluctuation in rainfalls is very common and wide seasonal rains are observed yearly.
+(ii) Fluctuations in rainfall are very common, and wide seasonal rains are observed yearly.

-(iii) Dumping of untreated sewage and industrial wastes in rivers and ponds make them polluted.
+(iii) Dumping of untreated sewage and industrial wastes in rivers and ponds makes them polluted.

 (iv) The changing lifestyle of people increases the consumption of water, especially in urban areas.

-(v) High yielding varieties of crop uses much more water for irrigation.
+(v) High-yielding varieties of crops use much more water for irrigation.

 Question:35